Blog Home

 Aug 28, 2024 by Nandan Umarji

 Traditional relational databases struggle with the high ingestion rates, complex queries, and long retention periods inherent in time-series data.
-Time series databases (TSDBs) are optimized for these challenges, offering superior performance and cost-effectiveness.
+Time series databases (TSDBs) are:

 Key Features of Amazon Timestream